Los Bañales: Domestic craft area

 Next to the thermal baths, a plot that had not been previously unexplored was excavated between 2009 and 2012.
-This work yielded an artisanal and industrial space, built using other monumental-looking spaces possibly for public use, and reusing architectural materials of other constructions.
+This work yielded an artisanal and industrial space, built using other monumental-looking spaces, possibly for public use, and reusing architectural materials from other constructions.

-They observed in this space, both residential type buildings and well as others that seemed to be industrial.
+They observed in this space, both residential-type buildings as well as others that seemed to be industrial.
 Ovens or storage areas suggested that this area may contain houses with craft workshops.
 This is backed by the fact that the team found a lot of objects made of bone.
 It is possible that it was a store -tabernae- dedicated to the manufacture and sale of such products.

 The arcaded street

-The first thing that is found by the visitor who comes to Los Bañales through the town of Layana are two colossal Tuscan columns.
-For decades this was mistakenly considered to be a possible access to the forum of the city or part of a market -macellum-, but, in reality, these two columns - and others of which only its base is conserved - formed part of a portico located at the crossroads of two streets.
+The first thing that is found by the visitor who comes to Los Bañales through the town of Layana is two colossal Tuscan columns.
+For decades, this was mistakenly considered to be a possible access to the forum of the city or part of a market-macellum-, but, in reality, these two columns - and others of which only its base is conserved - formed part of a portico located at the crossroads of two streets.
 In fact, part of the sidewalks are conserved - in one of whose angles a monumental dwelling was located, which probably belonged to the local elite.
 This house has a central peristyle to which the main rooms were opened, of which parts of the stone plinth are preserved, on which the different walls would be supported.

 Alongside this area, the remains of a staircase that would lead to another area located on a lower terrace, currently a growing area, are also preserved.
-All this area was excavated for the last time and very partially, in the 70s of the twentieth century, and partially again in 2017.
+All this area was excavated for the last time and very partially, in the 1970s, and partially again in 2017.

 The houses of El Pueyo

-El Pueyo was completely occupied by houses of pre-Roman era, and today you can intuit, observing from a high point, the different blocks of houses -insulae -.
-In the facades of these houses, which in some cases had to have low commercial -tabernae-, you can see well squared and large blocks located in key areas of the building, while the dividing sockets of the interior were made with hewn stones and perpendicular orthostats to give greater consistency to the wall.
-Its atypical structure for the Roman model suggests that they are houses adapted to the different periods of survival of the population in this area of the city, from centuries before acculturation with Rome and until centuries after the dismantling of the public structures of the Roman city.
+El Pueyo was completely occupied by houses of the pre-Roman era, and today you can intuit, observing from a high point, the different blocks of houses -insulae -.
+In the facades of these houses, which in some cases had to have low commercial tabernae-, you can see well-squared and large blocks located in key areas of the building, while the dividing sockets of the interior were made with hewn stones and perpendicular orthostats to give greater consistency to the wall.
+It's atypical structure for the Roman model suggests that they are houses adapted to the different periods of survival of the population in this area of the city, from centuries before acculturation with Rome and until centuries after the dismantling of the public structures of the Roman city.

 Excavated by José Galiay and documented again by Antonio Beltrán, a part of the second mentioned terrace, is currently under study again, since in recent excavations a section of the wall that surrounded this terrace was discovered, with the base of one of its towers and even the doorway of a wall.